International students (not U.S. citizens and not eligible noncitizens) may face special challenges in financing their legal education.

 - To ensure that you will have the necessary financing for law school, it is essential that you begin the process of securing a cosigner and applying for the loans you will need as soon as possible.
 Again, we recommend applying in May or early June.

 For the purposes of visa documentation, you should note that loans are accepted as documentation of financial resources only if they have been approved for credit by the lender of choice and certified by the Financial Aid Office.
 Therefore, in order to avoid delays with your visa, apply early so that you have your loans finalized by the end of June.

 Based solely upon historical borrowing data over the past two academic years, some international students may have been able to secure alternative private loans without a U.S. co-signer from the financial institutions listed on the Student Financial Services (SFS) Website.

 Check with your private loan lender to find out if a U.S. Social Security Number (SSN) is required of the student or only of the cosigner at the time of application.

-For some loan programs, applicants may need to begin the SSN application process before the start of the academic year.
-International students should note that they cannot obtain a U.S. Social Security Number unless they are currently living in the United States.
-The International Students & Scholars Office (ISSO).
+International students holding a nonresident visa will be charged an International Services Charge each semester to cover the services provided by Columbia’s International Students & Scholars Office (ISSO).

 - The ISSO also provides assistance with student visa questions.